 Nova Weetman, Everything is Changed, University of Queensland Press, 3 Oct 2016, 272pp., $19.95 (pbk), ISBN: 9780702254161

 Jake and Alex have been best mates forever.
-Then one terrible mistake changes everything.
+Then one terrible mistake and changes everything.

 Set in Melbourne and told backwards, Everything is Changed, pulls the reader through the debris of a once strong friendship that was already teetering, but finally collapses after an attempt to stay connected goes horribly wrong.